 Placing discontinuities in the bend area enhances the risk of damage when the PCB has a high frequency of flexing.
 Forming techniques and conductor routing are other factors affecting the risk of damage during PCB flexing.

-Among the environmental factors affecting flexible PCBs are the presence of humidity, dust, gas or liquid chemicals, static electricity, and temperature.
+Among the environmental factors affecting flexible PCBs are the presence of humidity, dust, static electricity, temperature, and gaseous or liquid chemicals.

 Electro Static Discharge (ESD) reaching the board may affect the circuit while it is in operation, which increases the risk.
-Presence of liquid chemicals giving off fumes or the presence of gas and dust may lead to build up on the PCB, leading to corrosion of the linkages.
+The presence of liquid chemicals giving off fumes, or the presence of gas or dust may lead to build up on the PCB, leading to corrosion of the linkages.

 Temperatures, both high and low, can also have negative effects of flexible PCBs.
-In the presence of moisture, heat can cause the board to warp, leading to breakage of linkages and PCB malfunction.
+In the presence of moisture, heat can cause the board to warp, leading to breaking linkages and PCB malfunction.

 It is possible to reduce the risk factors above through careful planning and design considerations.
 The objective should be to achieve specific goals to obtain all benefits of flexible PCBs at the lowest possible costs.